 Underwater Noise

 Many marine animals, including mammals, fish, and invertebrates, are sensitive to acoustic conditions and use sound in the ocean for a variety of critical life functions, including communication, foraging, navigation, and reproduction.
-The introduction of marine energy devices into these areas has raised concerns related to uncertainties surrounding marine energy radiated noise levels, the affected frequencies, and the duration or potential exposure of elevated sound levels to the animals in marine systems.
-Research by the Triton Field Trials (TFiT) on this topic is working to determine the best methods to measure the frequencies and levels of marine energy-associated sound and to differentiate ambient noise levels from device-sourced noise.
+The introduction of marine energy devices into these areas has raised concerns related to uncertainties surrounding marine energy radiated underwater noise levels, the affected frequencies, and the duration or potential exposure of elevated sound levels to the animals in marine systems.
+Research by the Triton Field Trials (TFiT) on this topic worked to determine cost effective technologies and methods to measure and characterize marine energy related sound emissions.